Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 Throughput = Total data/Total time = 1.39 GB/4.112s = 338 MB/s

+With the above throughput, processing 15 TB of data would take 12.3 hours to compute the score.

 ## Profiling the Application

 To improve the performance, you need to identify bottlenecks where the application is spending the majority of the total running time.